akshayseshadri/minimax-fidelity-estimation/README.md

 ---------

 **Note**: The risk is computed along with the estimator, *before* the outcomes are supplied.
+It is stored in the same JSON file as the estimator.
 This risk is printed along with the estimate when outcomes are supplied.
-This risk is stored in the JSON file containing the estimator.

 ---------